spidy2amazing/my-new-repo/README.md

 # my-new-repo
-this is my first repo
+this is my awesome repo